-Design Initiative for Community Empowerment (DICE) is an after school program that introduces students to the challenges of creative thinking and problem-solving through studio classes in design.
+Design Initiative for Community Empowerment (DICE) is an after-school program that introduces students to the challenges of creative thinking and problem-solving through studio classes in design.
 Students investigate their communities through various design disciplines such as fashion design, architecture and urban design, and entrepreneurship.
 While increasing civic education and social responsibility, students also learn about educational opportunities and career possibilities in design.
-DICE classes are developed in collaboration with the Schools of Art, Design, and Architecture, and are taught by faculty.
+DICE classes are developed in collaboration with the Schools of Art, Design, and Architecture, and are taught by Pratt faculty members.

 Students attending New York City public high schools are eligible to apply if they: